Design Diary

 There is a tremendous value in having to condense the vague notion of an idea down into words that clarifies, crystalizes and improves it.

-So I’ve started to write a diary of my design and development process, my Design Notes Diary.
+So I’ve started to write a diary of my design and development process, my Design Diary.
 You can find all the posts for it here: